Building on #5 of the twenty five ways to make your college application essay the best writing you’ve ever done, here’s #6.

 As long as it’s purposeful and you do it with flair, you can break some of the traditional rules of good writing in your college application essay.

-These rule-breakers include writing a one sentence or even one word paragraph (“My world fell apart.”
-“Panic.”), judicial use of sentence fragments (“It was the only basket he ever made.
-The game winner players dream of.”), and starting a sentence without a subject (“Had to get home fast.”).
-The critical aspect of any of these techniques, and others you might want to employ, is that they create a clear dramatic (or comedic) effect, or emphasize an idea you want to bring forward.
+These rule-breakers include omitting a topic sentence to “drive” the essay forward, writing a one sentence or even one word paragraph (“My world fell apart.”
+“Panic.”), and starting a sentence without a subject (“Had to get home fast.”).
+The critical aspect of any of these techniques, and others you might want to employ, is that they create a clear dramatic or comedic effect, or emphasize an idea you want to bring forward.
 They can’t be there just to be audacious; they have to add to the essay in some way.